gbacoins/cbplus-filter/README.md

 ----
 # HOW TO USE
 ----

+FYI: This version adds filters to the CBPLUS page

 You need some kind of "Tampermonkey" for you browser.

 Tested on: **Chrome-like** browser + **Tampermonkey**